 - Paper comes in many thicknesses and with different fibers in the paper.

 - Using paper for privacy can give you good results.

 - Considering the same paper might not be as good for sun ray blocking.

 This is just a partial list of my thoughts on using paper to block the sun.
 I do think that when you have nothing else, it is a good product to use.
-The heavily dyed fibers in some paper will offer a good chance to block the UV A that cause early aging.
+The heavily dyed fibers in some paper will offer a good chance to block the UV A that causes early aging.